 There is a large part of my personality that prefers busy, hectic days.
 The days where I’m not clock watching hoping that the clock hands would move a little quicker.
 Rather hoping that they would slow down a little to allow me to complete more things each day.
 Whilst life in lockdown is easing and we’ll soon be able to add things missing in our lives I’m panicking, wondering how on earth I am going to be able to add more to my already bulging schedule.

 How did I get on with last months goals?

 Returning to the NHS

-After weeks (and months) in the making I finally started my new NHS role.
-Feeling very bizarre to be back at the headquarters for an induction and seeing familiar faces after a five year absence.
+After weeks (and months) in the making, I finally started my new NHS role.
+Feeling very bizarre to be back at the headquarters for induction and see familiar faces after a five-year absence.
 It was interesting to see how things had changed and possibly improved – but it’s still early days so it could all be hot air from the big wigs.

 It’s early days, but I do think that I’m getting there, the nuts and bolts of systems and processes are coming back to me so it’s just the key info that I need to communicate to patients that I’m wrapping my brain around.

 This has been an absolute fail.
 There is no way to sugar coat it, my house looks like a pigsty and there is certainly no plan of action as to how and when home tasks will be tackled.
 If juggling my NHS role, supermarket shifts, my blog and family life wasn’t bad enough our washing machine broke!

 Leaving us without a working washing machine for almost three weeks – numerous trips to the launderette have been squeezed in between shifts (and I don’t want to think about how much I have spent).
 I just about managed to keep on top of the essential washing.
 I’ve just got to tackle backlog now that we finally have a working machine installed.